gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 Network admin calls you to tell that many TCP connections are being created to the same clients.
 What do you do?
 {{% /notice %}}

-TCP connections take time to be established, `keep-alive` keeps the connection alive for some more time incase the client want to send more data again in the new future.
+TCP connections take time to be established, `keep-alive` keeps the connection alive for some more time in case the client wants to send more data again in the near future.

 ```yaml
 server: